ahraza51214/sign-language-translator/README.md

 ## Set-up

-This particular app doesnt require any setup, but if it were to use any API keys or URLS, then you would need to make a `.env` file using the following template:
+In order to use our app, you will need to make a `.env` file at the root of the repo using the following template:

 ```
 {